Language: EN

 Bytes

-A byte is a sequence of bits that the computer is capable of handling “at once”.
-The term originated in the 1950s at IBM, where “byte” referred to the amount of information that a computer could “bite” at once.
+A Byte is a sequence of bits that the computer can manage “at once”.
+The term originated in the 1950s at IBM, where “byte” referred to the amount of information that a computer could “bite” at one time.

 Currently, in most machines, a Byte has a length of 8 bits.
-But make no mistake, this is not always the case.
-There were and still are machines where the Byte is 4, 6, 7, or 16 bits.
+But note that this is not always the case.
+There have been and still are machines where the Byte is 4, 6, 7, or 16 bits.

-Choosing 8 bits as a standard was very much related to the need to encode characters, as we will see below.
+Choosing 8 bits as the standard was closely related to the need to encode characters, as we will see next.
 It was also an important factor that 8 is a power of 2 (it is 2³), so it was a convenient number.

-However, today, in general, most of the time when we say Byte, we are referring to grouped 8 bits.
+However, nowadays, generally, most of the time when we say Byte we refer to 8 bits grouped together.
 With them, we can represent any number between 0 and 255 (2⁸ - 1).

-However, it would be more correct to specifically call the set of 8 bits Octet, in order not to mislead other machines.
-In fact, this is done, for example in some communication texts.
+However, it would be more correct to specifically call the set of 8 bits an Octet, to avoid confusion with other machines.
+In fact, this is done, for example, in some communication texts.

 Char

-A Char (from the English “character”) is a set of bits that represent a character.
-It is not very well known, but the concept of Char and Byte have always been closely related.
+A Char (from English “character”) is a set of bits that represent a character.
+It is not very well known, but the concept of Char and Byte has always been closely related.

-Encoding and handling text has always been a requirement of computers and, especially at the beginning, it was not so simple.
-If there were machines with Bytes of 4, 6, 7, 8 bits, it is precisely related to having the capacity to store a character.
-Curious, isn’t it?
+Encoding and processing text has always been a requirement of computers and, especially in the beginning, it was not something so simple.
+The existence of machines with Bytes of 4, 6, 7, or 8 bits is precisely related to having the capacity to store a character.
+(Curious, isn’t it?)

 In any case, in most systems and “almost always”, the length of a Char is the same as that of a Byte.